 - Read up on the rules of airport security and talk to your airline before you leave

-If you want to read more about travelling with Crohn’s disease, read my guide on how to survive a road trip with Crohn’s disease.
+If you want to read more about traveling with Crohn’s disease, read my guide on how to survive a road trip with Crohn’s disease.

 In case you have any questions, please let me know.
 Did you have troubles getting your medication through airport security?
 Do you have a smart tip on how to pack your medication when flying?
 Please let me know in the comment section below.